FoundationGames/MealAPI/README.md

 Looking for the download?
 Go to CurseForge.
 ## Guide for Mod Developers
 ### Including the mod
+Note to modders: Meal API does not like to be JIJ included.
+It's not recommended. <br/>
 Add JitPack to your repositories block in `build.gradle`, and add the mod to your dependencies block.
 ```gradle
 repositories {